idan288/Autocomplete/Readme.md

        `
 3. API for searching prefix case insenstive.</br>
       `Method:` GET</br>
-      `URL:` http://localhost:9090/autocomplete/insensitive/{prefix} The parameter is taken for the path.</br>
+      `URL:` http://localhost:9090/autocomplete/insensitive/{prefix} The parameter is taken from the path.</br>
       `Response:`  list of the matching words.</br>